marcel-last/nodejs-express-template/README.md

 # NodeJS and Express Docker project template
-This is a template project for NodeJS and Express Docker projects.
+This is a template project for NodeJS and Express Docker applications.

-Clone this repository as "base project" to get started developing your Node and Express based web application.
+Clone this repository as "base project" to get started developing your NodeJS and Express based application.

 ## Development
 NodeJS and Express code and source files are located in the [src](./src/) directory of this project.